 13 – Point out all improvement in performance, no matter how small

 This is particularly important when employees begin work on a new project.
-Frequent encouragement is very effective in improving the staff performance.
+Frequent encouragement is very effective in improving the staff performance and in building a positive attitude.
 You can reduce this reinforcement as the employees become more confident and proficient, and require it less.

 Identify an employee whose performance needs to be improved.
 Identify how you are going to communicate the desired change, how you are going to monitor the performance, and what you are going to say to offer encouragement.